Rashidun Caliphate: Districts or provinces

-During Ali's reign, with the exception of Syria (which was under Muawiyah I's control) and Egypt (lost during the latter years of his caliphate to the rebel troops of Amr ibn Al-A'as), the remaining ten provinces were under his control, with no change in administrative organization.
+During Ali's reign, with the exception of Syria (which was under Muawiyah I's control) and Egypt (lost during the latter years of his caliphate to the rebel troops of Amr ibn Al-A'as), the remaining ten provinces were under his control, with no change in administrative organisation.

 The provinces were further divided into districts.
 Each of the 100 or more districts of the empire, along with the main cities, were administered by a governor (Wāli).
 Other officers at the provincial level were: